egegungordu/llm_term/README.md

 ## Configuration

-The application can be configured using environment variables.
+The application requires configuration via environment variables.
 You can either set them in your environment or create a `.env` file in the project root.

-Available environment variables:
+Required environment variables:

-- `LLM_ENDPOINT`: The URL of the LLM API endpoint (default: `http://167.235.207.146:11434/api/chat`)
+- `LLM_ENDPOINT`: The URL of the LLM API endpoint
-- `LLM_MODEL`: The model to use for chat (default: `llama3.2`)
+- `LLM_MODEL`: The model to use for chat

 A `.env.example` file is provided as a template.
 To use it: